-- Public schools report that over 1.5 million Homeless children and youth-All time record - Since the 2006-07 school year, the number of homeless children and youths enrolled in public schools has nearly doubled. - The number of unaccompanied homeless youths (not in the physical custody of a parent or guardian) identified by schools has more than doubled to nearly 100,000 students.
-Youths of color and LGBTQ youths are disproportionately represented in this population.
+- During the 2019-20 school year, more than 1.3 million homeless children and youths were enrolled in public schools. - Since the 2008 school year, the number of homeless children and youths enrolled in public schools has increased 100%. - The number of unaccompanied homeless youths (not in the physical custody of a parent or guardian) identified by schools make up 9% of all students experiencing homelessness.